 How the Leadership Team Can Help Employees Now

 “There are many ways you can help support your employees’ mental health right now,” says Ken Cahill, CEO of SilverCloud Health.
 Here are some:

-- Check in with employees often.
-It’s not enough to wave to them on Zoom calls.
+- Check-in with employees often - It’s not enough to wave to them on Zoom calls.
 With social isolation, children in virtual school, and other work from home issues, it’s more important than ever to have frequent one-on-one conversations with your direct reports.
-This article offers advice on how to have these discussions.

-- Provide meeting-free times.
-Many of us actually have more meetings while working from home than we did in person.
-Several companies have deemed Thursday mornings or Friday afternoons as “meeting-free” times, to give employees a much needed break.
+- Provide meeting-free times - Many of us actually have more meetings while working from home than we did in person.
+According to CNN, several companies have deemed Thursday mornings or Friday afternoons as “meeting-free” times to give employees a much-needed break.

 Thanks for doing your part to support the mental health of your employees during this challenging time.
 You can learn more about COVID-related effects on employees in our 2021 Employee Mental Health and Wellbeing Survey Report.